OmmaB/OmmaB/README.md

 - 👋 Hi, I’m @OmmaB
-- 💞️ I’m interested in kpop [BTS], desing, and programming
+- 💞️ I’m interested in kpop [BTS], design, and programming
 - 🌱 I’m currently working more on my backend skills with ecommerce websites...